Table of Contents

 9 Steps to Selecting & Buying the Right Industrial Centrifuge

 Centrifuge RCF and RPM | Difference & RCF Calculation

 Disadvantages of a Disc-Stack Centrifuge | Illustrated Guide

 Difference Between Decanter & Disc Centrifuge | Technical Comparison

 Unlike a decanter centrifuge that uses a scroll to push out the separated sludge, a disc-stack centrifuge uses the high centrifugal force to eject the accumulated sludge from the bowl.

 In rare cases, some sludge may stick to the bowl wall during the ejection process.
 This sludge can build up in the bowl to cause an imbalance or prevent subsequent sludge ejections.

-In cases of sticky-sludge applications, a bowl rinse or cleaning cycle may be introduced periodically to washout any buildup sludge.
+In sticky-sludge applications, the user may introduce a bowl rinse or cleaning cycle periodically to wash out any buildup sludge.

 For example, in crude oil applications with paraffin, diesel fuel is sometimes used as a solvent to remove any paraffin buildup inside the bowl periodically in a flush cycle.